 El Farol on Canyon Rd. $$-$$$ Check out their entertainment line-up, everything from salsa night, to blues bands, to trivia night (Monday).
 They have a tapas (small Spanish plates) menu, as well as a dinner menu.
-There’s usually a place to sit at the bar and get to know people, visitors and residents alike
+There’s usually a place to (email hidden) and get to know people, visitors and residents alike

 Geronimo's on Canyon $$$$ offers fine dining.
 But don't be intimidated, go inside and check out the inner bar room.
 The friendly bartender will make you feel at home.
 There is a great bar menu.
 For a more formal evening, the restaurant has excellent service and top-notch food and wine.
 The building is from the 1700's.

 The Compound $$$$ Small portions, expensive—but some people enjoy it.